+To provide the context required to interpret changes in the distribution of labor income, Figure 7a depicts the raw monthly employment-to-working-age population ratio from BLS from January 2019 to September 2022.
+This rate was 78% before the Covid-19 pandemic, fell to 68% at the trough of the recession, and by September 2022 had returned to its pre-Covid level.
 This means that although the composition of the workforce may not be the same in September 2022 as in January 2019, a comparison of the level of labor income in these two months is not confounded by changes in the level of employment, which facilitates the interpretation of labor income growth.

-The decline of labor income inequality in 2019-2022.
+The dynamic of labor income inequality in 2019-2022.
 Figure 7c depicts the evolution of average labor income by labor income group from January 2019 to September 2022.
 Since the bottom quartile of the working-age population is mostly unemployed, we focus on the next three quartiles.
 We also report income for the top 1%, which earns a sizable fraction of total labor income and cannot be studied with available household surveys.
 Average labor income in each group is normalized to 100 in January 2019.
 We can see that from January 2019 to September 2022, real labor income grew significantly in the second quartile, the group with the lowest-wage workers.
-Because the same number of adults was employed in both months, this growth does not reflect a jobs (i.e., quantity) effect; it reflects the fact that low-paying jobs paid more in September 2022 than in January 2019, by about 10% in real terms.
-Income grew much less for the third and fourth quartiles: in these groups real average labor income increased by a mere 3% over this 3 years and 9 months period.
+Because the same number of adults was employed in both months, this growth does not reflect a jobs (i.e., quantity) effect.
+It reflects the fact that low-paying jobs paid more in September 2022 than in January 2019, by about 10% in real terms.
+Income grew much less for the third and fourth quartiles: in these groups real average labor income increased by a mere 3% over this period.
 The relatively strong growth at the bottom illustrates the equalizing effects of tight labor markets.

-One caveat is that there is heterogeneity at the top of the labor income distribution.
-While the top quartile experienced little growth over 2019-2022, the top 1% grew as fast as the second quartile, even slightly more (+12% between January 2019 and September 2022).
-Consistent with the updated Kopczuk, Saez, and Song (2010) statistics (based on Social Security records) constructed and analyzed by Mishel and Kandra (2021), we find that the top 1% grew faster than other groups in 2020.
-Moreover, our real-time estimates suggest that the top 1% grew especially fast in the first half of 2021, before plateauing in the second semester and falling slightly in the first three quarters of 2022.
-Thus, although wage inequality fell from 2019 to September 2022 within the bottom 99%, the share of labor income earned by the top 1% rose.25 files match annual employment rates, while Figure 7a reports raw actual monthly employment rates (which are mechanically lower); see appendix Figure A3 and Section 4.2 for a discussion.
+Wages also grew even faster at the very top.
+Average labor income for the top 1% grew around 15% between January 2019 and September 2022.
+The top 1% grew especially fast in the first half of 2021, before plateauing in the second semester and falling slightly in the first three quarters of 2022.
+Thus, although wage inequality fell from 2019 to September 2022 within the bottom 99%, the share of labor income earned by the top 1% rose significantly.